-- 11.9 The Council's most recently published Five-Year Housing Land Supply Position Statement is dated June 2020, which asserts a deliverable supply of 2,177 homes or a 4.03 year supply. - 11.10 The position of the appellant, however, is that the deliverable supply is 599 homes or 1.11 years. - 11.11 Regardless of the housing land supply position, the parties have agreed in the Statement of Common Ground that the presumption in favour of sustainable development of paragraph 11d of the NPPF applies (provided the appropriate assessment is 'passed').
+- 11.9 The Council's most recently published Five-Year Housing Land Supply Position Statement is dated June 2020, which asserts a deliverable supply of 2,177 homes or a 4.03 year supply. - 11.10 The Council's stated position for the purposes of the appeal is that the deliverable supply is 2,094 homes or 3.9 years. - 11.11 The position of the appellant, however, is that the deliverable supply is 599 homes or 1.11 years. - 11.12 Regardless of the housing land supply position, the parties have agreed in the Statement of Common Ground that the presumption in favour of sustainable development of paragraph 11d of the NPPF applies (provided the appropriate assessment is 'passed').